 What to do in case of a pipeline-related emergency

-The Trans Alaska Pipeline System was designed and constructed to the highest standards to safely transport crude oil from the North Slope to Valdez.
+The Trans Alaska Pipeline System (TAPS) was designed and constructed to the highest standards to safely transport crude oil from the North Slope to Valdez; however, emergencies may still occur.
 TAPS consists of an 800-mile 48-inch oil pipeline, a smaller 148-mile fuel gas pipeline that runs underground from Pump Station 1 to Pump Station 4, and other above-ground and buried lines on the Valdez Marine Terminal and at other TAPS facilities.

 Recognizing a leak

 If you are near one of the pipelines during an emergency, you may detect an oil or natural gas leak by: